repobuddy/repobuddy/packages/jest/README.md

 }
 ```

-Now all you need is:
+Now, all you need is:

 ```ts
 export default {